Budget 2023 New Income Tax Slab

 Tax rebate (maximum) 12,500 25,000

-Until now, the minimum income that a person had to earn was 5 lakhs.
-Only income above 5 lakhs was taxed according to the income rates given.
+Previously, the minimum income that a person had to earn in order to get this rebate was 5 lakhs.

-Further, the maximum tax rebate of income tax until now was Rs 12,500.
+The previous maximum tax rebate of income tax was Rs 12,500.
 With the Budget 2023, the maximum tax rebate of income tax is Rs 25,000.

 Differences Between New Tax Regime and Old Tax Regime Budget 2023-24